How long does it take to get a CDL?

 - Heart Conditions: Serious heart disease, uncontrolled hypertension

-Important: Many conditions that seem disqualifying have waivers/exemptions available.
-Don't give up - consult a DOT medical examiner.
+Important: Many seemingly disqualifying conditions have waivers/exemptions available.
+Consult a DOT medical examiner before giving up.

 Is trucking a healthy career?
 What are the health risks?